In the IELTS Reading Test there are about 6 different types of Matching questions.

 2. Matching Information

-With Matching Headings, you can only match ONE Heading with ONE paragraph.
+With Matching Headings, you match ONE Heading with ONE paragraph.

 The difference with Matching Information is that you can match one paragraph with more than one piece of information.